By Medo, founder of ElevateAI

 Drafting this balance in under 200 characters is notoriously difficult.
 If you make it too long, it looks like an excuse; too short, and it looks suspicious.
 Striking the perfect professional tone requires specialized phrasing.

+Honest resume gap lines name the reason and any real upskilling or work—without overselling.
 Here is a comparison of typical manual entries versus how ElevateAI translates them into positive signals:

 | Reason | Manual Draft (Too Weak) | ElevateAI Solution (Strong) |